DeblurSplat: SfM-free 3D Gaussian Splatting with Event Camera for Robust Deblurring: Related Work

 \subsection{Motion-Deblur Reconstruction}

 Motion blur is a frequent occurrence in real-world imaging scenarios and poses a significant challenge for accurate 3D scene reconstruction.
 Efforts to address this issue have progressed in both the RGB domain and the event-based domain.
 In the RGB domain, early methods \cite{Deblur-nerf,Dp-nerf} learned a blur formation kernel to approximate the image blurring process, while subsequent approaches \cite{Bad-gaussians,Bad-nerf} integrated blur modeling with bundle adjustment for deblurring.
 Nevertheless, even when synthesizing motion blur, recovering precise texture details across multiple views remains non-trivial.
 By contrast, event cameras provide asynchronous event streams with several notable advantages, including a high dynamic range ($>$120dB vs. 60dB in conventional sensors) \cite{survey}, which has attracted considerable attention for deblurring.
 Early event-based methods \cite{EventNerf,E-NeRF,Event3DGS,Event-3DGS} convert event streams into intensity images or temporal differences, using these signals to guide novel-view synthesis.
 Later works \cite{Robust-e-NeRF,Deblur-e-NeRF,SweepEvGS} incorporate additional event-imaging factors, such as event-motion.
 More recently, approaches \cite{E2gs,E2nerf,BeSplat,Ev-GS} integrate motion-blur modeling \cite{Bad-gaussians,Bad-nerf} with event-camera decoupling \cite{EvaGaussians,Ev-DeblurNeRF} to jointly optimize latent poses.

-Despite these advances, most event-based deblurring methods still rely on SfM (e.g., COLMAP) for camera pose estimation, thereby obtaining initial point clouds.
-Under blurred conditions, however, such pose estimates are prone to inaccuracies, leading to cumulative errors in the resulting point clouds.
-Furthermore, the latent-pose optimization process can be computationally expensive; for instance, works like \cite{E2gs,E2nerf,EvaGaussians} must first estimate camera poses, which adds significant overhead.
-In contrast, our proposed method leverages the powerful, pretrained DUSt3R to directly generate initial point clouds, eliminating the need for pose estimation from blurred inputs.
-By effectively combining these point clouds with event information, our framework achieves more accurate and efficient 3D scene reconstruction under motion blur.
+EventSplat \cite{EventSplat} excels in utilizing high-temporal resolution event streams to guide Gaussian densification, while DiET-GS \cite{DiET-GS} leverages generative diffusion priors for latent frame recovery.